 Is Wells Fargo & Company a bank?

 Wells Fargo & Company is a bank holding company.
-It includes Wells Fargo Bank as one of its members.
+It includes Wells Fargo Bank as a member.

 What services are offered at Wells Fargo?

-Wells Fargo offers various financial, mortgage, investment, insurance, and banking services.
+Wells Fargo offers a range of financial, mortgage, investment, insurance, and banking services.